tobspr/RenderPipeline-Tutorials/01-Getting-Started-Windows/README.md

 In the future, I will refer to `workspace` as your workspace folder, e.g. `C:/MyProject`, and refer to `render pipeline folder` or `pipeline folder` as the root folder of the render pipeline, e.g. `C:/MyProject/render_pipeline`

+Now that you downloaded the render pipeline, we have to build and setup it.
+Open a command shell, and navigate to the render pipeline folder, e.g. `cd /D C:/MyProject/render_pipeline/`.

+Now, type `ppython setup.py`.
+The render pipeline setup should start.
+If everything went well, you can head over to the next tutorial.
+If you encountered any issues, please use the troubleshooting page which the setup will offer to open after a failed step.

+In case your issue is not listed, or the setup does not offer to show a troubleshooting page, please open a new issue at the
+<a href="https://github.com/tobspr/RenderPipeline/issues">Render Pipeline issues</a>.

 ---